pywemo/pywemo/README.rst

     >>> print(device)
     <WeMo Maker "Hi Fi Systemline Sensor">

-Please note that `discovery.device_from_description` call requires a `url` with an IP address, rather than a hostnames.
+Please note that :code:`discovery.device_from_description` call requires a :code:`url` with an IP address, rather than a hostnames.
 This is needed for the subscription update logic to work properly.
 In addition recent versions of the WeMo firmware may not accept connections from hostnames, and will return a 500 error.

-The `setup_url_for_address` function will lookup a hostname and provide a suitable `url` with an IP address.
+The :code:`setup_url_for_address` function will lookup a hostname and provide a suitable :code:`url` with an IP address.

 Device Reset and Setup
 ----------------------